allentown521/saladict-desktop-docs/vitepress/en/docs/install.md

 :::warning Troubleshooting

 - In the latest version of [Webkit2Gtk](https://archlinux.org/packages/extra/x86_64/webkit2gtk) (2.42.0), due to incomplete implementation of DMABUF by Nvidia proprietary drivers, there may be issues with startup failure and crashes.
-If you encounter a "Segmentation fault" or Saladict fails to start, please try adding the environment variable `WEBKIT_DISABLE_DMABUF_RENDERER=1` in `/etc/environment` (or any other place where environment variables can be set) to disable the use of DMABUF.
+If you encounter a "Segmentation fault" or 沙拉翻译 fails to start, please try adding the environment variable `WEBKIT_DISABLE_DMABUF_RENDERER=1` in `/etc/environment` (or any other place where environment variables can be set) to disable the use of DMABUF.
 - Wayland users are unable to use application-specific shortcuts.
 Please refer to the documentation on [setting system shortcuts](/en/docs/wayland#shortcut-can-t-be-used).

 :::